MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/acrylic.md

 ### Vertical Panes

-For vertical panes or surfaces that help section off content of your app, we recommend you use the mica material.
+For vertical panes or surfaces that help section off content of your app, we recommend you use an opaque background instead of acrylic.
 If your vertical panes open on top of content, like in NavigationView's **Compact** or **Minimal** modes, we suggest you use in-app acrylic to help maintain the page's context when the user has this pane open.

 ### Transient surfaces